ClipBar lives in the upper right corner of your Mac and shows what's currently in your pasteboard.

 The app can launch automatically at login and you can configure the maximum length of the text preview, and if longer strings should be truncated at the beginning, in the middle or the end.
 If you hover your mouse on the Menu Bar item, you will get a full, untruncated preview even for longer texts and file paths.
 And you can also share your pasteboard's content to other apps directly from ClipBar's popover!

-ClipBar is at home on Big Sur and is built natively for Apple Silicon, but it is also compatible with previous versions of macOS (it requires version 10.13 High Sierra or newer) and any Intel Mac.
+ClipBar is at home on Ventura and is built natively for Apple Silicon, but it is also compatible with previous versions of macOS (it requires version 10.14 Mojave or newer) and older Intel Macs.

 ClipBar is an indie product that does not include in-app purchases or subscriptions.